vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_external_traffic_policy_local.md

 - **Kubernetes clusters** using Ingress resources
 - **Kubernetes and OpenShift clusters** using Gateway API (HTTPRoute resources)
 - **OpenShift clusters** using Route objects
+- **LoadBalancer services in both Kubernetes and OpenShift clusters** in NodePort mode (L4 Virtual Services)

 The behavior is consistent across all platforms and resource types when `externalTrafficPolicy: Local` is configured.